Undergoing vocational training in Germany

 Who needs to apply for a visa?

-If you are not from the EU, you will need a visa for your vocational training.
+If you are not from the EU, the European Economic Area (EEA), or Switzerland, you typically need a visa.

 Requirements for the visa include: